Barthurmun-zz/Ryu-Dynamic_Routing/README.md

 # SDN Ryu-Controller -- Load-Balancing with Dynamic-Routing
 SDN Ryu controller  with Load Balancing and dynamic routing

+OpenFlow version used: OpenFlow 1.3
-Project during which I have created Ryu controller which performs BFS algorithm to find best path and calculate all costs.
-The costs are being calculated in the background every second (action performed by thread) and best path is auto adjusting.
-Discover of topology is done automatically so we don't have to have specially prepare topology.
+Description: Project during which I have created Ryu controller which performs BFS algorithm to find best paths, based on traffic flowing through links optimal path is being choosen from possible paths.
+The costs are being calculated in the background (action performed by thread) and optimal path is being updated every second based on the gathered stats.
+Discover of topology is done automatically so we don't have to have specially prepared topology.

 Based on:
   https://ryu.readthedocs.io/en/latest/ryu_app_api.html